 The conference dealt with institutional and political constraints in revenue mobilization, improving tax compliance, and alleviating base erosion and profit shifting by multinational companies.
 It also focused on common DRM challenges and proposed short- and medium-term growth-friendly revenue-enhancing solutions.
 The conference also provided a forum for knowledge sharing and peer-to-peer learning among senior government officials, experts, representatives of the civil society, and development partners.Download agenda

-Updates will be posted on:
+Updates were posted on:

 Facebook: African Center for Economic Transformation